All "dog trouble"

 Lesson6 FEED TO LEAD

 What the heck has feeding to do anything with behaviour?? one might ask.
 Quite a lot, actually.
-Just think of how fast an "improper meal" (or in plain English: junk food) affects your mood.
-Speaking from experience: a recent survey of the diet for forty dogs showed that
+Just think of how an "improper meal" (or in plain English: junk food) affects our mood.

-56% was fed with a type of food that significantly lacked the nutritional elements of what the dog's age and activity level would have demanded,
+66% was fed with a type of food that significantly lacked the nutritional elements of what the dog's age and activity level would require

-Diet can play a significant part in behavioural issues, therefore as part of your course, we take a look at the way you feed your dog: what do you feed it with, how much you give and what is your feeding routine.
+Diet can play a significant part in behavioural issues.
+In this session we will take a look at the way you feed your dog: what do you feed it with, how much you give and what your feeding routine looks like.

 As part of your Home Study Program, you will also receive a copy of a number of chapters from the book Dog Training For Humans, such as

-· A new slant on dog training: it's not getting the confusion out of the dog, it's getting the dog out of confusion
+· A new slant on dog training: Train the human, calm the dog.

 · Why dogs do not follow unstable humans